I have practised in Leeds, West Yorkshire for ten years and in that time I have worked with clients suffering from a range of emotional issues.

 For some people life may be a painful and threatening experience that makes their behaviour unpredictable.
 The type of personalities include Borderline, Dependent, Avoidant and Narcissistic types.
 I have experience of working with these where sometimes they feel suicidal and self-harm.

-My approach to therapy is to have a number of therapeutic techniques to use, techniques that will help you the client most.
+My approach to therapy is to work in an integrative way using number of therapeutic techniques , techniques that will help you the client most.
 So, I use cognitive behavioural therapy (CBT), psychodynamic approach and approaches from Neurolinguistic Programming (NLP)

 I spent many years attending and learning Buddhist meditation practices.
 Mindfulness can be an important component of therapy.
 One of the major lessons I learnt from Buddhism is that we all crave for things, even me, and that craving rarely does us a service.
 We become attached to certain things and people in a particular way, and this often causes us suffering.